The Conflict Graph Design: Estimating Causal Effects under Arbitrary Neighborhood Interference: Introduction

 \subsection{Application of Main Result}

 The main result in this paper is the methodological development of the Conflict Graph Design and modified Horvitz—Thompson estimator, together with the theoretical analysis of the resulting variance.
-Perhaps surprisingly, this general approach to experiment design improves upon the existing rates when applied to several of the most well-studied causal effects.
-In addition, this work provides new methods for effects that have not been studied from the perspective of experiment design.
-In this section, we review some of these improvements.
+In this section, we illustrate these main results by focusing on three estimands: global, direct, and spillover effects.
+We highlight the improvement of the rates obtained in this work in comparison to existing literature.

 \paragraph{Global Average Treatment Effect:} The Global Average Treatment Effect (GATE) is perhaps the most well-studied causal effect under interference.
 The estimand seeks to capture the causal effect of treating everyone versus treating no one.
 Experiment designs for this problem have aimed to create clusters of units and apply treatments at the cluster level, so that it appears from a local point of view that either everyone received treatment or control.
 To our knowledge, the previously best known rates of estimation for this causal effect are for the Randomized Graph Cluster Randomization design of \citet{Ugander2023Randomized}, which builds upon the Graph Cluster Randomization approach of \citet{Ugander2013Graph}.
 The rates of $n \cdot \Var{\eate}$ in this work are $\bigO{\lambda(G^2) d_{\max} \kappa^3}$, where $\lambda(G^2)$ is the largest eigenvalue of the adjacency of the two-hop connected graph $G^2$, $d_{\max}$ is the maximum degree of $G$, and $\kappa$ is the restricted growth coefficient, which characterizes the growth of neighborhoods in the graph.
 The rates hold under a uniform bound on all potential outcomes.
 Moreover, the authors remark that $\kappa$ is typically on the order of $d_{\max}$.